Why 2/3+?

 Equivocation Attack

-However, a leader can be malicious and may produce 2 conflicting blocks or send a single block to a particular set of voters.
+A leader can be malicious and may produce 2 conflicting blocks or send a single block to a particular set of voters.

 A leader produces two conflicting blocks which go to different voters

-conflicting β‰ invalid
+conflicting โ‰ invalid

 Both blocks happens to be valid, but conflicting